-My MARtians I hope this blog finds you all well and safe.
-Here in the northeast we have had some horrible nasty weather, from 60 mile per hour winds last weekend to massive amounts of trees down and power outages this week due to the nor’easter.
+My MARtians, I hope this blog finds you all well and safe.
+Here in the northeast, we have had some horrible nasty weather, from 60 mile per hour winds last weekend to massive amounts of trees down and power outages this week due to the nor’easter.
 And although my home Rosebrook Gardens is safe without any damage, it’s very sad to see that my neighbors’ old oak tree was not so lucky: a massive tree limb came crashing down, taking down power lines down with it.

-This majestic 100 plus year old tree just could not take the heavy pressures of the dense, heavy snow.
+This majestic 100 plus-year-old tree just could not take the heavy pressures of the dense, heavy snow.
 Already full of buds for the spring, they gave the snow even more surface area to collect upon–and add weight.
 This sad sight fills us all with grief.
 To see this tree laid across the street was like being at a funeral.
-If this tree could talk of its history and journey!
+If this tree could talk about its history and journey!
 We had lots of time to ponder it, since it (and the power lines) lay across the street, blocking traffic in or out, so we all found ourselves taking Uber to get to any appointments and/or places where we could warm up and charge up our electronics.

 Truth be told, we were only out of power for just over 24 hours and the tree branches have now been chopped to smaller pieces so we can now access the street, so the worse is over.
 Now begins the clean-up.